 The Aftermath of the Battle of Boloyne

 The battle of Boloyne was in reality an inter-clan skirmish .
 It happened at a time when the Keppoch MacDonalds were closely tied to Clan Mackintosh through marriage.
-The Camerons were neighbours and the two clans were usually allies.
-On this occasion the Camerons led by Alan Beag of Tomnacharraich raided the Mackintosh lands to the east and dared the Keppochs to interfere as they drove their booty homewards through the Braes.
-The furious Mackintosh who was brother in law to the Keppoch Chief asked for his assistance in recovering his property.
-The young Iain Dubh of Bohuntine led a party of his father’s warriors to intercept the raiding party.
+The Camerons were neighbours and the two Lochaber clans were usually allies.
+On this occasion though the Camerons led by Alan Beag of Tomacharraich had raided the Mackintosh lands to the east.
+They then dared the Keppochs to interfere as they drove their booty (stolen from Keppoch's father in law) homewards through the Braes.
+This incensed the MacDonalds and the young Iain Dubh of Bohuntine led a party of his father’s warriors to intercept the raiding party.
 The resultant skirmish ended with the Camerons being annihilated and the cattle returned to their rightful owner.
 Iain Dubh, in pursuit of the survivors, caught up with the leader at this stone and butchered him there.

 Dhearbh e ghaisge'm brais na h-oige,